polysquirrel/Bhaalsson/README.md

 	DEFINE_ACTION/PATCH_FUNCTION is_json_regexp
 		STR_VAR json = ~~
 		RET is_regexp

+	/** Sets the %is_tra% return variable to zero if the passed %json% argument is not a valid
+	  * translation string reference, or one otherwise.
+The translation reference is not resolved
+	  * and the existance of its target string is not checked, only the format is verified for
+	  * correctness.
+Any leading or trailing whitespace in the string is ignored.
+	  */
+	DEFINE_ACTION/PATCH_FUNCTION is_json_translation
+		STR_VAR json = ~~
+		RET is_tra

 	/** Sets the %is_atom% return variable to non-zero iff %json% is a valid json string, number, boolean
 	  * or null value.
 A string value may be additionally preceded by an ignored 'r'/'R' character,